 How to Write a Legal Document in MS Word?

 Writing a legal document in MS Word is relatively easy if you know what you're doing since it allows you to erase mistakes easily.
-This type of document contains legal writing that binds two parties together and can come in many forms such as written agreements, legal notices, memorandums, letters, client information sheets, and many more.
+This type of document contains legal writing that binds two parties together and can come in many forms such as written agreements, legal notices, memorandums, letters, sheets, and many more.
 No matter what the document is, they all have one thing in common; they must be legally solid and professionally written.
 So, to help you are some tips and tricks in writing your legal documents:

 1. Determine Your Legal Specifics